Luba77/library/README.md

 # Django Project

-## This project is a web application based on Django Rest Framework.
+## This project is a web application based on Django Framework.

 ### Instalation